 Supplies

-2. Lids and rings (screw bands): those that are made for the particular jars you’re using.
-Do NOT reuse them.
-They are single use only.
+Lids and rings (screw bands): those that are made for the particular jars you’re using.
+Do NOT reuse the metal snap lids; they are single use only.

 10 Tips to Review Before you Start